makrai/notes/song1911-control-verbatim-abs-summ-aaai.md

     Newsroom is slightly more extractive than Gigaword
   * it is important to maintain a similar ratio during training in order to achieve high ROUGE scores.
-Pure extracts do not attain high ROUGE scores, as ground-truth summaries themselves are abstracts.
-Our analysis further
+Pure extracts do not attain high ROUGE scores, as ground-truth summaries themselves are abstracts
 * training on source words has little impact on the copying behavior, but it improves representation learning and has lead to consistently improved ROUGE-2 F-scores